 UK bar exams

-Types of practicing lawyers in England and Wales
+Types of practising lawyers in England and Wales

 Being a common law jurisdiction, the UK has two types of qualified lawyers: barristers and solicitors of England and Wales.
 Each has its own rich heritage, with barristers especially having very strong historic roots and traditions, many of which remain relevant, including unique and iconic items of court attire.
 Part of the primary distinction, historically, has been drawn based upon the specific roles played by these types of lawyers.
 Solicitors have typically been a more public facing form of legal professional, interacting with clients, preparing legal documents, and managing and facilitating transactions and legal processes.
 In contrast, barristers, until recently, were largely inaccessible to the general public other than through solicitors and general played advocacy-based roles.
 The origin of the term barrister itself is reflective of this history, as to be “called to the bar” was to be permitted across the bar that divided the court from the public, though it is now more associated with passing the bar exam.